A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: The random potential on finite graphs

-In this subsection we consider the case where \(\mathcal{G}=(V,E)\) is a finite graph.
-Recall that every non oriented edge \(e=\{i,j\}\) is labeled with a positive real number \(W_e=W_{i,j}\).
-Firstly, we recall Theorem 1 from~\cite{STZ}, which gives the density of \(\beta\) on any finite graph. \begin{theoA}[\cite{STZ}, Theorem 1] Let \(\mathcal{G}=(V,E)\) be a \((W_e)\) weighted finite graph as above.
-The measure below is a probability on \((\R_+)^V\) :
+We recall \cite[Theorem 1]{STZ}, which defines the probability distribution $\nu_V^W(d\beta)$ by its density on any finite graph. \begin{theoA}[Theorem 1, Definition 1 and Proposition 1 of \cite{STZ}] Let \((\mathcal{G},(W_e)_{e\in E})\) be a finite graph with conductances.
+The measure below is a probability on $\ddd_V^W$: